Tomas-Silva-PT/Arduino-Invisible-Piano/README.md

 Since this sensor can measure distance, we can set intervals of distance for each note.
 Think of it as simulating each physical piano key, each occupying a bit of space for your finger to correctly press it.
 In this case, that space is defined not by a physical object, but by an empty space!

-Here is the intervals of distance assigned to each note and its corresponding frequency:
+Here are the intervals of distance assigned to each note and its corresponding frequency:

 | Note | Frequency (Hz) | Interval (cm) |
 | :- | :-: | -: |